 The level of her work has been recognized by her peers and she became a juried member of the New Brunswick Crafts Council, selling her work at seasonal arts and craft markets.
 In 1999 Kathy entered the Canadian Quilters’ Association/Association canadienne de la courtepointe National Juried Show and won the Wineberry Award of Excellence for wearable art with her ‘Rose trapunto jacket’ inspired by a vase given to her by her husband more than 25 years before.
 This was a huge encouragement that she was on the right path in her work.
 Her Wearable Art was again accepted into the NJS in 2001 (‘Millenium Celebration’) , 2005 (‘Morning Solitude’) and 2012 (‘Night Watch).
 ‘Morning Solitude’, (2005) received Honourable Mention.

 Since 1993, Kathy has been sharing her knowledge and techniques through teaching for guilds, needlework festivals, fabric shops and sewing machine shops.
 She now divides her time between teaching across Canada (including five Quilt Canada’s( the biannual National Conference of the Canadian Quilters’ Association) , producing wall quilts and wearable art and creating and selling her thread-painted art work and 3-D thread appliqués.

 For a number of years Kathy created thread paintings spring to fall and worked on wall quilts for the remainder of the year.
 For the last couple of years, the thread-painted artworks, some of them commissioned works like ‘Doberman’, have monopolized her time.
 Photos of her work have been published nationally and internationally and her thread paintings reside across Canada, in the U.S and Great Britain, and as far away as Singapore.
-In 2009 she had a solo exhibition entitled Natures Thread and in January 2010 her work was chosen for a 4-person exhibition entitled This Land is Your Land.
+In 2009 and 2021 she had a solo exhibitions at the Charlotte Street Arts Centre and the Andrew and Laura McCain Art Gallery respectively.